 end

-Great for situations where eg the first N elements of an array have to be slightly different from the rest of the elements:
+This is particularly useful when the first N elements of an array need to be treated differently from the rest:

 [1, 2, 3, 4, 5].map_with_index do |element, index|